 Grab a jab

-Getting both doses of your Covid-19 vaccine is the greatest hope of keeping infection rates down.
-It’s easy to ‘Grab a Jab’ at one of the walk-in vaccinations centre, open for anyone aged 18 and above.
+Getting all doses of your Covid-19 vaccine is the greatest hope of keeping infection rates down.
+Anyone over 18 can visit a walk-in vaccination centre.
 You can find your nearest centre here, or you can book a vaccine appointment in advance by calling 119.

 Test and Trace